lawsonlam07/Knightmare-Katharsis/README.md

 Currently, you can move the pieces, highlight squares and draw arrows.
 The next update will include move validation, and a simple bot.

-I release beta versions here:
+I release beta versions that you can play here:
 > https://pararcana.itch.io/chess-ai

 I am also working on a documentation website here: